How to Write 001 in Excel (11 Effective Methods)

 Write 001 in Excel Using the REPT and LEN Functions

-• First, select the entire range where you will store your data.
+• Select the entire range where you will store your data.
 In this case, the range is B4:B5.

-• Now, press CTRL+1.
-This will open the Format Cells dialog box.
-After that, select the Text category from the Number tab.
-Next, hit the OK button.
+• Select the Text category from the Number tab.
+Hit the OK button.

 • Now enter 001 in cell B4.
 It will be stored as such.

-• After that, enter 002 in cell B5 and see the following result.
+• Enter 002 in cell B5 and see the following result.

 Write 001 in Excel Using TEXT Format

-• You can just ignore the Error It is because you are storing numbers as texts.
+• You can ignore the Error.
+It is because you are storing numbers as texts.
 To remove it, select the cells first.
-Then click on the error sign.
-Next, choose Ignore Error.
-Then the error sign will no longer be visible.
+Click on the error sign.
+Choose Ignore Error.
+The error sign will no longer be visible.

 Things to Remember